edselpinpin/MyE-Shop/README.md

-# Ecommerce website that allows user to select product from a calalog add to cart and checkout process.
-Product and Category management functionality is also provided.
+Ecommerce website that allows user to select product from a calalog aEdd to cart and checkout process.
+Product and Category management functionality is also provided

 Technology/Dependencies